 My family is not special, in the sense that we are the only ones who have experienced such sudden and profound grief.
 There have been hundreds of thousands of families just like ours.
 Sadly there will, undoubtedly, be thousands more.

 Sometimes I think about Buddy and the joys he must be experiencing in his eternal home.
 On an eternal scale I think that Buddy and those (who believe in the Savior) are the ones who kind of “made out” the best.
 They (in their eternal home) no longer have to deal with this fallen world.

 I encourage you, my fellow citizens, seek out your local Veterans.
 Really, intentionally seek them out shake their hands, ask them if you can visit with them for a few minutes.
-Sit with them and listen to the story of their lives.
+Sit with them and listen to the stories of their lives.
 Contact the “nursing homes” in your area and ask them if they have any Veteran residents.
 Forge a relationship with them.
-Would it be so difficult for each of us to sacrifice thirty minutes of our time once a month for such a noble cause.
-Bring your children and teach them what it means to go outside of their comfort zones.
+Would it be so difficult for each of us to sacrifice thirty minutes of our time once a month for such a noble cause?
+Bring your children and teach them what it means to go outside their comfort zones.
 Teach your children to serve those who have served and sacrificed.

 There is one thing that I very often wonder about.
 I see those yellow magnetic “ribbons” on automobiles that say “Support our troops” or something like that.
 I wonder what that means to the person behind the wheel of that vehicle.